 2. Do you enjoy DIY projects?

-If painting a room feels like a mini-vacation or you love the smell of sawdust in the morning, all sorts of DIY projects are waiting for you here are a few DIY projects that offer a nice return on investment.
+If painting a room feels like a mini-vacation or you love the smell of sawdust in the morning, all sorts of DIY projects are waiting for you.
 But if you’re not the hands-on type yet, choose small, simple DIY projects to start.
 Painting, caulking and installing faucets, for example, are all easy starter projects with minimal frustration levels.
 As your confidence increases, you can take on more challenging renovations.

 3. Do you have the DIY experience?